highbyte/dotnet-6502/docs/systems/apple2/overview.md

   port arrives playable: `W`/`A`/`S`/`D` steer, Space is button 0 and Left Shift is button 1.
 WASD rather than the arrows so the Apple II's own arrow keys keep working, and Left Shift so Right Shift is still free for typing shifted characters.
+- Speaker audio.
+The machine has no sound chip: `$C030` toggles a one-bit cone, and every sound it makes — beeps, game effects, digitised speech — is software flipping that bit at chosen moments.
+  Reproducing it is therefore resampling rather than synthesis: the cone's level is averaged over each output sample, which is what makes pulse-width modulation (how the Apple II fakes intermediate levels, and plays sampled audio at all) come out as sound rather than aliasing noise.
+A DC blocker removes the offset of a cone left parked on one side.
+Off by default;
+  enable it in the configuration dialog.
 - Selectable monitor: a composite colour monitor (the default) or a green, white or amber phosphor monitor.
 The choice applies to every mode, not just hi-res: text is monochrome either way (a colour monitor renders it white), and lo-res is full colour on a colour monitor and